hashgraph/hedera-mirror-node/docs/monitor.md

 both publishing transactions to HAPI and subscribing to the mirror node API.
 Configuration is flexible and declarative allowing one to express a mixture of transactions, their expected rate of publish and the tool will do its best to make it so.
-By default, the monitor is already setup with a basic scenario that creates a topic, submits a message every 10 seconds to it and verifies the messages is received via the mirror node's gRPC and REST APIs.
+By default, the monitor is already setup with a basic scenario that creates a topic, submits a message every 10 seconds to it and verifies the messages are received via the mirror node's gRPC and REST APIs.

 ## Configuration